iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_px4_flight_controller.rst

         Oversized Code

-    If it does, you may have to turn off other features to fit the binary on your flight controller.
-Some features you can turn off in the boardconfig to save space include the other output drivers that you won't be using including PWM, DShot, or Drone/UAVCAN.
+    If the build is too large does, you will have to turn off other features to fit the binary on your flight controller.
+We recommend excluding other output drivers (PWM, DShot, DroneCAN, etc.) that you will not be using.
+Features can be turned off through boardconfig exactly as you turned on Vertiq’s features.

     .. figure:: ../_static/tutorial_images/ifci_px4_flight_controller/disable_outputs.png
         :align: center